Mujidatdada/credential-stuffing-mitigation/Project Journal.md

 I HAVE TRIED TROUBLESHOOTING

-WebACL scope set to REGIONAL ✅
+WebACL scope set to REGIONAL

-WebACL correctly attached to ALB✅
+WebACL correctly attached to ALB

-IAM permissions for WAF logging✅
+IAM permissions for WAF logging

-Log group name and ARN in config match✅
+Log group name and ARN in config match

 Key Question